 In the list of legal benefits to women WCD ministry in addition to including provision to consolidate all forms of discriminatory legal aids to women, also proposed to ‘sensitize’ police, lawyers, judges, judiciary schools with gender sensitivity of crimes.
 Thus in this attempt to create gender for each crime, the ministry is set to create more bias in the judicial system that will deny justice to men completely.

-On the other hand this approach in National Women’s Policy of achieving gender equality by reducing number of males from media and encouraging private media houses to employ more females in the job will ensure that pain suffered by males remain unheard of by everyone.
+On the other hand, this approach in National Women’s Policy of achieving gender equality by reducing a number of males from media and encouraging private media houses to employ more females in the job will ensure that pain suffered by males remain unheard of by everyone.

-The women’s policy also talks about making low cost homes for women and giving them priority in all property registrations with tax benefits but it does not take away their right in husband’s property or house.
-So, in one hand while this policy creates undue bias against Indian males to own property, it also creates backbone for taking away their acquired property and uses the tax paid by them to create more low cost housing for women.
-The burden of this obviously come to the tax payers, majority of whom are males.
+The women’s policy also talks about making low-cost homes for women and giving them priority in all property registrations with tax benefits but it does not take away their right in husband’s property or house.
+So, in one hand while this policy creates an undue bias against Indian males to own property, it also creates the backbone for taking away their acquired property and uses the tax paid by them to create more low-cost housing for women.
+The burden of this obviously come to the taxpayers, the majority of whom are males.

 Not only this, the WCD ministry has also proposed to provide more benefits to women NGOs through capacity building and training and ensure the services provided to women are standardized and measured.
 So now these private NGOs to benefit more from taxpayers’ money.
 It can be easily understood that such facilities will give rise to fake women NGOs who would continue to exploit the system for their personal gains.